Violin Price Guide (What To Expect In Every Price Range!)

 If your child is a beginner, you don’t necessarily want to overspend on an instrument that isn’t suited to their level, but if they’ve already started out with a basic instrument borrowed from school, you may want to start looking around at intermediate priced violins instead of the cheapest available.

 These are the most inexpensive violins that you’ll find at music stores.
 At this price, you’re looking at an entry-level or beginners instrument that is typically factory-made in China.
-The basic structure of these violins will be well-made, but they come ‘out of the box’ with no adjustments – a professional setup service will be required to get things sounding just right.
-Simply for Strings includes their professional setup on all instruments regardless of price range.
+The basic structure of these violins will be well-made, but they come ‘out of the box’ with no adjustments – a professional set up service will be required to get things sounding just right.
+We include our professional set up on all instruments - at no extra cost.

-For instruments in this price range, it is also important that individual parts are added or upgraded:
+For instruments in this price range, it is also important that individual parts are included or upgraded:

 - Bridge – this will affect the tone of the instrument